fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 parameter_ranges
   This specifies upper and lower bounds for parameters in the problem.

-  Similarly to fit_ranges, it takes the form where the first number is the minimum in the range and the second is the maximum.
+  Similarly to `fit_ranges`, it takes the form where the first number is the minimum in the range and the second is the maximum.

   Currently in Fitbenchmarking, problems with parameter_ranges can only